-Civil society cooperation strategy in effect in 2021 Albania Bosnia and Herzegovina Kosovo Montenegro North Macedonia Türkiye Yes No Yes No Adopted in December 2021 No No these questions was too low to be able to assess confidently this indicator.
+Civil society Civil society cooperation strategy in effect in 2021 Albania Bosnia and Herzegovina Kosovo Montenegro North Macedonia Serbia Türkiye Yes No Yes No Adopted in December 2021 No No these questions was too low to be able to assess confidently this indicator.
 The data available points to a low rate of participation of CSOs in the preparation of the strategy document.
 For the same reason, it was not possible to assess whether CSOs considered the civil society cooperation strategy effective and relevant; such as it was, the view was split between insufficiently relevant and effective and sufficiently relevant and effective.
-The majority of respondents from public authorities tended to rate their civil society cooperation strategy was actually in effect.
+The majority of respondents from public authorities tended to rate their civil society cooperation strategy as sufficiently or very effective and relevant, regardless of whether such a strategy was actually in effect.